Oil refinery: Chemical exposures

-Interestingly, even though petroleum refineries utilize and produce chemicals that are known carcinogens, the literature on cancer rates among refinery workers is mixed.
-For example, benzene has been shown to have a relationship with leukemia, however studies examining benzene exposure and resultant leukemia specifically in the context of oil refinery workers have come to opposing conclusions.
-Asbestos-related mesothelioma is another particular cancer-carcinogen relationship that has been investigated in the context of oil refinery workers.
-To date, this work has shown a marginally significant link to refinery employment and mesothelioma.
-Notably, a meta-analysis which included data on more than 350,000 refinery workers failed to find any statistically significant excess rates of cancer mortality, except for a marginally significant increase in melanoma deaths.
-An additional US-based study included a follow-up period of 50 years among over 17,000 workers.
-This study concluded that there was no excess mortality among this cohort as a result of employment.
+A 2021 systematic review associated working in the petrochemical industry with increased risk of various cancers, such as mesothelioma.
+It also found reduced risks of other cancers, such as stomach and rectal.
+The systematic review did mention that several of the associations were not due to factors directly related to the petroleum industry, rather were related to lifestyle factors such as smoking.
+Evidence for adverse health effects for nearby residents was also weak, with the evidence primarily centering around neighborhoods in developed countries.

 BTX stands for benzene, toluene, xylene.
 This is a group of common volatile organic compounds (VOCs) that are found in the oil refinery environment, and serve as a paradigm for more in depth discussion of occupational exposure limits, chemical exposure and surveillance among refinery workers.

 The most important route of exposure for BTX chemicals is inhalation due to the low boiling point of these chemicals.
 The majority of the gaseous production of BTX occurs during tank cleaning and fuel transfer, which causes offgassing of these chemicals into the air.
 Exposure can also occur through ingestion via contaminated water, but this is unlikely in an occupational setting.
 Dermal exposure and absorption is also possible, but is again less likely in an occupational setting where appropriate personal protective equipment is in place.

 In the United States, the Occupational Safety and Health Administration (OSHA), National Institute for Occupational Safety and Health (NIOSH), and American Conference of Governmental Industrial Hygienists (ACGIH) have all established occupational exposure limits (OELs) for many of the chemicals above that workers may be exposed to in petroleum refineries.

 Benzene, in particular, has multiple biomarkers that can be measured to determine exposure.
 Benzene itself can be measured in the breath, blood, and urine, and metabolites such as phenol, t,t-muconic acid (t,tMA) and S-phenylmercapturic acid (sPMA) can be measured in urine.
 In addition to monitoring the exposure levels via these biomarkers, employers are required by OSHA to perform regular blood tests on workers to test for early signs of some of the feared hematologic outcomes, of which the most widely recognized is leukemia.
 Required testing includes complete blood count with cell differentials and peripheral blood smear "on a regular basis".
 The utility of these tests is supported by formal scientific studies.